klhi3/readme-generator/README.md

 # GitHub README.md Generator

-Create quickly and easily a professional README.md file for new project in gibhub repository
+Create quickly and easily a professional README.md file for new project in gibhub repository using Javascript, Node.js

 ## Features